Beneficial Nematodes to eliminate grubs and insect pests

 NATURAL PEST CONTROL WITH BENEFICIAL NEMATODES

 Biological Control Of Pest Insects With Nematodes.
 Beneficial Nematodes naturally occur in soil and are used to control soil pest insects and whenever larvae or grubs are present.
 Like all of our products, it will not expose humans or animals to any health or environmental risks.
 Beneficial nematodes only attack soil dwelling insects and leave plants and earthworms alone.
 The beneficial nematodes enters the larva via mouth, anus or respiratory openings and starts to feed.
 This causes specific bacteria to emerge from the intestinal tract of the nematode.
 These spread inside the insect and multiply very rapidly.
 The bacteria convert host tissue into products which can easily be taken up by the nematodes.
 The soil dwelling insect dies within a few days.
 Beneficial nematodes are a totally safe biological control in pest insects.
 The Beneficial nematodes are so safe the EPA has waived the registration requirements for application.NATURE'S BEST WAY OF KILLING Grubs and Japanese Beetles.
+We ship Beneficial Nematodes to Canada.
+Call 520-298-4400 for information and place order for shipment to Canada.

 Though they are harmless to humans, animals, plants, and healthy earthworms, beneficial nematodes aggressively pursue insects.
 The beneficial nematodes can be used to control a broad range of soil inhabiting insects and above ground insects in their soil inhabiting stage of life.
 More than 200 species of pest insects from 100 insect families are susceptible to these nematodes.
 When they sense the temperature and carbon dioxide emissions of soil-borne insects, beneficial nematodes move toward their prey and enter the pest through its body openings.
 The nematodes carry an associated bacterium (Xenorhabdus species) that kills insects fast within 48 hours.
 The bacteria is harmless to humans and other organisms and cannot live freely in nature.
 Several generations of nematodes may live and breed within the dead insect, feeding on it as a food source.
 When the food source is gone, they migrate into the soil in search of a new host.
 When the pest population is eliminated, the beneficial nematodes die off and biodegrade.
 Beneficial nematodes are so effective, they can work in the soil to kill the immature stages of garden pests before they become adults.